mccraigmccraig/freyja/README.md

 done any work at all - it's just put the continuation function from its second argument at the end of the `q`

 The `data` in the `Impure` is an effect, it's describing some impure action that the program wants to do.
-Let's play the interpreter, and say that our `State.Get` operation is going to retrieve the value `5` - so we pass that value to the first continuation in the `q`
+Let's play the interpreter, and say that our `State.Get` operation is going to retrieve the value `5` - so we pass that value to the first continuation in the `q` (which is `&Freer.pure/1`)

 ``` elixir
 freer_2 = (List.first(freer_1.q)).(5)
 # %Freyja.Freer.Pure{val: 5}
 ```

-Since this is just an ordinary-value in a `Pure`, we can pass it straight on to the next continuation in the `q`
+Since `Pure` just wraps an ordinary-value, it needs no further interpreation, and we can pop the first continuation from the `q` , and pass the value we have - `5` - straight on to the next continuation from the `q`:

 ``` elixir
 freer_3 = (Enum.at(freer_1.q, 1)).(5)